New Democrat Coalition

 The New Democrat Coalition is a caucus in the House of Representatives of the United States Congress made up of Democrats, primarily liberals and centrists, who take a pro-business stance and a liberal-to-moderate approach to fiscal matters.
-Most members hold socially liberal views, though there is a wide array of views on such issues.
+Most members hold socially liberal views.

+The caucus has been described as being centrist to center-left.

-As of the 118th Congress, the New Democrat Coalition is composed of 94 members, the second largest House Democrat ideological caucus, after the Congressional Progressive Caucus.
+When the 119th Congress convened on January 3, 2025, the New Democrat Coalition touted 110 members (including one nonvoting member), accounting for more than half of all Democratic representatives and making it the largest House Democrat ideological caucus, followed by the Congressional Progressive Caucus.

 Overview

 The New Democrat Coalition is a caucus within the House of Representatives founded in 1997 by Representatives Cal Dooley, Jim Moran, and Tim Roemer.